-The first thing we'll do is get set up with the third-party services used in the video.
-If you don't want to recreate our Industrial IoT application, but want to learn how to use Temboo to generate M2M code for a different application scenario, you can skip to the next section to get started setting up your gateway device.
+The first thing we'll do is get set up with Google Sheets so we can log sensor data from our devices.
+If you don't want to use Google Sheets for your application, but want to learn how to use Temboo to generate M2M code for a different application scenario, you can skip to the next section to get started setting up your gateway device.

 1Before you get started, you'll need a Temboo account.
 If you don't already have one, you can sign up for free now.

 2Since this sketch uses a Google spreadsheet, you'll also need a Google account.

 3Login to Google's Developer Console, and create a new Project if you haven't done so already.